Objective and Description

 B.S. to Ph.D.
 Track

 In addition to the requirements listed below for the Ph.D. degree, a B.S.-Ph.D.
 Track student will be required to enroll in at least three hours of research each semester during the student's first two years, receiving a pass/fail grade (no R grade) in these hours.
 A B.S.-Ph.D. student must have a faculty research (dissertation) advisor prior to the start of the student's second full semester.
-A B.S.-Ph.D. student must take the Ph.D. diagnostic examination prior to the start of the student's fourth full semester.
+A B.S. to Ph.D. student must take the Ph.D.
+Qualifying Examination before the start of his/her second long semester.

 Dr. Seiichi Nomura